menpo/menpo.github.io/menpofit/index.md

 We strongly advise you to first visit the [**Basics**](basics.md "Basic concepts and assumptions in menpofit") section in order to understand the fundamental concepts and assumptions that are made in `menpofit`, before reading about the actual methods.

-In practice, `menpofit` is providing solutions to the following problems:
+`menpofit` provides solutions to the following problems:

 #### Affine Image Alignment
 > An Affine Image Alignment algorithm aims to find the optimal alignment between an input image and a template image with respect to the parameters of an affine transform.